stepheweffie/airtable-base-enterprise/404_ERROR_RESOLUTION.md

 ```

 ## Current Status
-- ✅ API Key appears to be valid format
+- SUCCESS: API Key appears to be valid format
-- ❌ Base ID is incorrectly formatted
+- ERROR: Base ID is incorrectly formatted
-- ❌ Base likely doesn't exist or isn't accessible
+- ERROR: Base likely doesn't exist or isn't accessible
-- ✅ Code structure and configuration files are correct
+- SUCCESS: Code structure and configuration files are correct

 ## Next Steps After Base Creation
 Once you have the correct base ID: